 - Phase 3: Attend at least one Hospital Ethics Committee (HEC) meeting.

-- Complete a supervised scholarly Bioethics Research Paper by April 15 of graduation year.
-Bioethics Research Paper topics and plans (including the supervisor’s name and affiliation) must be approved by the POD-B Directors by January 15 of graduation year.
-The Bioethics Research Paper should be at least 2,500 words (excluding footnotes and references).
+Complete a supervised scholarly Capstone Bioethics Research Project by March 15 of graduation year.
+Capstone Bioethics Research Project topics and plans (including the supervisor’s name and affiliation) must be approved by the POD-B Directors by December 15 of graduation year.
+The Capstone Bioethics Research Project should be at least 2,500 words (excluding footnotes and references).
 Examples include but are not limited to:

 - Original bioethics research